fortrabbit/blog/modern-php-monoliths.md

 ### E - Others

-[HTMX](https://htmx.org) is a bit different than the previous examples: it's a backend-agnostic JavaScript library allowing developers to send HTML over the wire.
+[HTMX](https://htmx.org) is also a backend-agnostic JavaScript library allowing developers to send HTML over the wire.
 It has become quite popular these last years and can add reactivity here and there without too much change on the backend side.

 Somehow also in this coupled space are the following projects: